But something happened around the middle of 2020 that pushed the market to take off, according to Realtors and economists.

 When Robin Sheppard sold her Austin home of 35 years in December, she said she did not anticipate that she would still be searching for a house more than six months later.

-Increasing tax rates, heavy traffic and rapid growth within Austin played a key role in Sheppard’s decision to leave the capital and move to San Marcos.
+Increasing tax rates, heavy traffic and rapid growth within Austin played a key role in Sheppard’s decision to leave the capital city and move to San Marcos.
 She would still be close enough to visit friends but in a less crowded city, she said.

 “I had lived in Houston for many years, and I left there to come to Austin because Austin was a lot smaller and had a wonderful feel to it,” Sheppard said.
 “This is not the Austin I came to.”